 In the history of sculpture one seldom encounters the genre of the self-portrait – or ‘portrait with mirror’ (ritratto allo specchio) as referred to by the early modern Italian painters.
 It is of course much more difficult to get a three-dimensional view of oneself than a two-dimensional one, with the result that sculptural self-portraits long remained a rarity.
 Berger has access to modern techniques, however, which enable him to engage in a continual re-evaluation of the self-portrait and to make work whose central subject is his personal exploration of his own body and the world.
 As well as approaching the autonomous self-portrait from the viewpoint of its technical and physical limitations, he examines its historical, mental, and social qualities.

-Berger has now turned his attention from the outside of his body – his skin – to its inside, the skeleton.
+In 2012 Berger turned his attention from the outside of his body – his skin – to its inside, the Skeleton.
 For his Skeleton project, Berger used the very latest technology to lay bare the invisible.
 He first had his entire body scanned in one of the world’s most advanced CT scanners and then used a 3D printer to make exact replicas of sections of his skeleton.
-Using these latest techniques to reproduce his own skeleton demonstrates just how advanced this technology and medical science are, while also allowing Berger to exploit the meaning-laden potential of the skeleton, that confrontational symbol of death and proof of the wonder – and incomprehensible complexity – of life.
+Using these latest techniques to reproduce his own skeleton demonstrates just how advanced this technology and medical science are, while also allowing Berger to exploit the meaning- the potential of the skeleton, that confrontational symbol of death and proof of the wonder – and incomprehensible complexity – of life.

 In 2015 Berger began his project Universe, which centres on autonomous thought and individual orientation.
 Consciousness, the personal mental world, is most physically demonstrable in the space within the skull.
 It is here that the universe takes shape, and from here that a person exists.